vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-07-probability-basics.md

 $$ E\left[\sum_{j=1}^n X_j\right] = \sum_{j=1}^n E[X_j]$$

-Linearity expecations works even in the random variables are not independent.
+Linearity expecations works even if the random variables are not independent.
 This is certainly not true for products of random variables.

 ### Gaussian or Normal distribution